felipecosta09/v1fs-samples/README.md

 | file.tar   | 780Kb    | 0.44s    |

 The test was executed by deploying the stack an then uploading the file to the S3 bucket.
 The time is the time that the lambda function took to scan the file.

+## Additionals

+### Tagging
+The stack has support to tag the objects when the scan is completed.
+To enable the tagging, you need to set the variable `enable_tag` to `true`, the object will be tagged with the following tags:

+- `scanResult` - The result of the scan, the possible values are `clean` or `malicious`.

+### VPC
+The stack also supports a additional configuration for the lambda function to be deployed with a VPC.
+To enable the VPC configuration, you need to provide the subnet and security group to the variable `vpc`, based on the subnet and security group that you provide, the lambda function will be deployed with a VPC.

+### KMS
+The stack also supports a additional configuration for the lambda function to scan files encrypted on a bucket using KMS.
+To enable the KMS configuration, you need to provide the KMS key to the variable `kms_key_bucket`, based on the KMS key that you provide, the lambda function will have access to the KMS key and using the key to decrypt the file for the scan.

 ## Cleanup